Estimated reading time: 10 minutes

 When you achieve one goal, add another.
 Don’t wait for a new year or even a new month.
 Keep your momentum going.
 The key is to start with only the Big 3.

 I know you’re thinking, “Set just three goals?!
-But I need major financial gains TODAY!
+But I need major financial gains (or wins) TODAY!
 Three goals are too few.”

 Let me tell you, this ended up being a real learning experience for me, too.
 It was challenging to shift my mindset.
 After all, how can you have only three goals and not hit them?!